MC-program/estimators_demo/README.md

 # estimators_demo

 This is a demo of several estimators.
-The main module runs a list of them, the winner will be selected and fed the entire dataset to fit the data well.
+The main module runs a list of them, the winner will be selected and and the prediction based on the *validation* set (unlabeled) is export as CSV.
-Then the validation set can be used to predict unseen output data.
-This data is saved under validation_prediction.csv.
-A plot to each model is exported to plot.pdf.

 ### Start with:
 Python main.py training.xml validation.xml

-training.xml n-dimensional data set for training of models (labeled).
+*training.xml* n-dimensional data set for training of models (labeled).

-validation.xml 1-dimensional target values (co-domain) for just export (unlabeled).
+*validation.xml* 1-dimensional target values (co-domain) for just export (unlabeled).

-As further parameter, set OPTIMIZE_MODELS = True to perform full parameter search each call of main.py
+Set OPTIMIZE_MODELS = True in main.py to perform hyper parameter search each call of main.py

 ### Export files are the following
+A plot to each model is exported to plot.pdf.

 Visualization:
 https://github.com/MC-program/estimators_demo/blob/master/plot.pdf